Hives/hives.github.io/_posts/2019-02-27-precourse-week-4-intro-to-rspec.md

 rspec ./spec/mid_char_spec.rb:7 # middle_char method returns "C" when given "ABCDE"
 ```

 One test passes, the other fails.
-The output gives a lot of useful detail.
-We
+The output gives a lot of useful detail about
-can also see the value of giving our tests clear descriptions, as they are used
+failing tests.
+We can also see here the value of giving our tests clear
-in RSpec's output to identify the failing tests.
+descriptions, as they are used in RSpec's output to identify the failing tests.

 We have more options than just testing for equality, e.g: